List of Teenage Mutant Ninja Turtles characters: Fugitoid

-The Fugitoid appeared in the 2003 Teenage Mutant Ninja Turtles cartoon voiced by Oliver Wyman.
-Here his mind was transferred into the robotic body of his helper robot SAL after the pair were struck by lightning while Honeycutt was wearing a psychic amplifier device.
-Both the Triceratons and the Federation pursued him seeking to obtain his Teleportal device in order to gain the upper hand in their ongoing conflict, but Honeycutt found surprising allies in the Turtles.
-They wound up back on Earth courtesy of the Utroms' transmat, which later transported Honeycutt and the Utroms to their homeworld.
-However, upon learning that the Triceratons had pursued him to Earth, Honeycutt returned there after erasing the Teleportal blueprints from his mind.
-He was eventually captured by the Federation, but managed to infect their fleet with a computer virus that shut them down, with his body being fried in the process.
-Honeycutt's sacrifice touched both sides, and a peace soon resulted between the two.
-Honeycutt later returned, having uploaded a copy of his mind into Earth's satellite network prior to his demise.
-Leatherhead later built him a new body using Earth technology, and he would continue to provide aid to the Turtles, eventually officiating at April and Casey's wedding.
-He is also a playable character in the brawler game "Teenage Mutant Ninja Turtles: Smash Up" for the Wii.
+The Fugitoid appears in Teenage Mutant Ninja Turtles (2003), voiced by Oliver Wyman.
+His origin is identical to the Mirage continuity.
+Both the Triceratons and the Federation pursue him seeking to obtain his Teleportal device to gain the upper hand in their ongoing conflict, but Honeycutt found surprising allies in the Turtles.
+Honeycutt is eventually captured by the Federation, but sacrifices himself to infect their fleet with a computer virus that shuts them down.
+Honeycutt later returns, having uploaded a copy of his mind into Earth's satellite network prior to his destruction.
+Leatherhead builds him a new body using Earth technology.